 There’s a spiritual saying that can is paraphrased as follows: “Before you can move into the big house, you must first move out of the little house.”
 It means that before we can recognize our True Self (the Big House), we have to move out of the little house (the ‘i”); and we do so by investigating its nature.
 The question “Who Am I?” is a good place to begin.
 One of the glorious realizations during my transition of houses occurred when I read–and understood–the following quote.
 Its measure of truth–a 10/10–is deserving of center stage:

 “The tree does not eat of its own fruit.”

 What a powerful quote–so vibrantly ripe with meaning!
 The words resonate with the core of our Being.
 They barge right past the little guy or gal who’s been pretending to be “me” and shout: “Why do I live?
 What’s my purpose?
-How may I help, contribute, or serve?
+How may I help, contribute, and serve?
 When we find the answer, we have discovered the gold that’s to be shared with everyone!
 Does this describe a life of self-sacrifice?
 Yes, most definitely!
 But here’s a related point that’s referred to in the first paragraph: The self that’s surrendered isn’t real.
 We only sacrifice the thief that’s been robbing our life of true joy.

 A secondary, yet important, point is worth making: When we knowingly discover our True Self, our lingering energies of the little house may tempt us to remark about the purpose that others express.
 It could be tempting to judge.
 Resist; better yet–don’t.
 Would such behaviour express our highest ideal?
 No. Everyone one of us is at a different stage in our journey; due to this, all of us–at heart–are doing the best that we can, given our vantage point.
 A note of profound meaning is worth remembering: